6thc/tendermint-cas-demo/README.md

 Three ABCI methods manage state machine initialization.

 InitChain is called once, when a node starts for the first time.
-It tells the application about some aspects of the state machine. or chain, from Tendermint's perspective, including the chain ID, consensus parameters, and any initial application state that's been provided by the network operator.
+It tells the application about some aspects of the state machine, or chain, from Tendermint's perspective, including the chain ID, consensus parameters, and any initial application state that's been provided by the network operator.
 The application can use this information to make itself ready to receive transactions.